DandaIT04/codinGame/README.md

 # 3_codinGame
 Asked to check if a number is perfect.
 A number is perfect as long as it is even

+# 4_codinGame
+question_prefix = how to
+n = number of examples
+row = ["how to be good at coding","good at something","how to be software engineer"] print(row) if row starts with question prefix is my solution